DLN-India/DLN-India.github.io/_posts/2019-02-07-Becoming-a-better-Programmer-a-how-to-guide.md

 published: true
 ---

-**Hello there**, Be it in CS Engineering or in a Job We all start writing code somewhere.
+Be it in CS Engineering or in a Job We all start writing code somewhere.
 **Placeholder**
-I have composed a guide on becoming a better programmer below I hope you like it!
+I have composed a **definitive guide on becoming a better programmer** below I hope you like it!
 **End of Placeholder**

 1. Become a Paradigm polygot-